-- (i) For heavy motor vehicles in excess of 12 tonnes (trucks and tractors, except for semi-trailers), rear identification plates consisting of diagonal strips alternately covered with a red fluorescent or retro-reflective material or marking and with a yellow retro-reflective material or marking. - (ii) For long vehicles (trailers and semi-trailers exceeding 8 metres in length and/or of more than 10 tonnes), rear identification plates with an amber retro-reflective background and a red fluorescent or retro-reflective border. - (b) Side and rear marking [...]
+- (i) For heavy motor vehicles in excess of 12 tonnes (trucks and tractors [...]), rear marking plates consisting of diagonal strips alternately covered with a red fluorescent or retro-reflective material or marking and with a yellow retro-reflective material or marking. - (ii) For long vehicles (trailers and semi-trailers exceeding 8 metres in length and/or of more than 10 tonnes), rear marking plates with an amber retroreflective background and a red fluorescent or retro-reflective border.

+(b) Side and rear marking